Is Sky broadband any good?

 However, although Sky do offer 24/7 technical support (numbers here), they're currently using a 0844 number.
 It's free for Sky Talk customers but currently 5.1p/min, plus 15p connection, from a BT line and potentially much more from a mobile.

 Existing Sky customers: Sky TV and O2/Be broadband migrants

 We're aware that some people reading this article will be Sky TV customers wondering whether to add broadband to their existing deal.

 We hope this article as a whole has been useful for you but it's also worth noting that Sky often have special offers for their customers who upgrade.
 Currently those are as follows:

 |Offer||You get||Additional price|

 |£25 M&S voucher and 12 months half price||Broadband Unlimited||£3.75 a month for 12 months, then £7.50 a month||Visit Sky|

 |£25 M&S voucher and £7.50 for 6 months||Broadband Fibre Unlimited||£7.50 a month for 6 months, then £20 a month||Visit Sky|

-Some of you may also be reading because you're former O2 or Be broadband customers, moving on to the Sky network.
+Some of you may also be reading because you're former O2 or Be broadband customers and have recently moved on to the Sky network.

 As we've seen, however, Sky are very focused on their pay TV business and TV customers probably get the best value for money so it might be worthwhile for standalone customers to look elsewhere, particularly for cheaper deals.